mvolkmann/blog/src/meteor.md

 This is covered in more detail later in the "Todo App" section.

-The recommended directory structure for Meteor applications is described below.
+The recommended directory structure for Meteor applications is:

 - `client`
+  This holds files that are only used in the browser.

   - `main.html`
   - `main.css`
   - `main.js`

 - `server`
+  This holds files that are only used in the server.

   - `main.js`

 - `imports`
+  This holds files that are used in both the browser and server.

-  - `\*.js`
+  - `*.js`

 - `public`
   This holds static assets such as images and fonts.
   When referencing these files, do so as if they were at the top level, not including `public/`.

 - `private`
   This holds files that are only accessible from server code using the Assets API.

 - `.meteor`
+  This holds files that Meteor uses for bookkeeping.
+  These files should not be manually modified.

-Additional files can be added to all the directories listed above expect `.meteor`.
+Additional files can be added to all the directories listed above except `.meteor`.
-All client-side files should be placed in the `client` directory and all server-side files should be placed in the `server` directory.
-Files that are shared by client and server code should be placed in the `imports` directory.
-The `.meteor` directory holds files that Meteor uses for bookkeeping and these files should not be manually modified.

 In the past Meteor eagerly loaded files outside the `imports` directory and lazily loaded files inside the `imports` directory.